A Century and a Half of Tradition watchmaker in the service of the Navy.

 1954

-Creation and development of the type 20 model whose “flyback” function becomes a standard imposed by the French War Ministry.
+Creation and development of the Type 20 model, whose flyback function became a standard imposed by the French Ministry of War.
 More than 2000 chronographs are delivered to the different French forces

 1961